 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-As of 2025, the United Nations Development Programme (UNDP) reported carbon emissions of approximately 66,089,000 kg CO2e, all of which fall under Scope 3 emissions.
+In 2025, the United Nations Development Programme (UNDP) reported carbon emissions of approximately 66,089,000 kg CO2e, all of which fall under Scope 3 emissions.
 This marks a significant increase from 2024, where emissions were about 57,922,000 kg CO2e, and from 2023, which recorded approximately 50,764,000 kg CO2e.
-The trend shows a consistent rise in Scope 3 emissions over the years, with 2022 at about 44,491,000 kg CO2e, 2021 at approximately 38,993,000 kg CO2e, and 2020 at around 34,174,000 kg CO2e.
-The UNDP has not set specific reduction targets or initiatives as part of its climate commitments, nor does it have any data cascaded from a parent organisation.
-The absence of Scope 1 and Scope 2 emissions data indicates a focus primarily on indirect emissions from its value chain.
-The UNDP's climate strategy appears to be in the early stages, with no documented reduction initiatives or pledges currently in place.
-Overall, the UNDP's emissions data highlights the need for enhanced climate action and strategic planning to address its growing carbon footprint.
+The trend shows a consistent rise in Scope 3 emissions over the past few years, with 2022 at about 44,491,000 kg CO2e, 2021 at approximately 38,993,000 kg CO2e, and 2020 at around 34,174,000 kg CO2e.
+The UNDP has not disclosed any Scope 1 or Scope 2 emissions data, nor have they set specific reduction targets or initiatives as part of their climate commitments.
+There are no reported SBTi (Science Based Targets initiative) reduction targets or other documented reduction initiatives.
+The emissions data is not cascaded from any parent organisation, indicating that the figures are solely attributed to the UNDP's own operations.
+Overall, while the UNDP has made strides in reporting its emissions, the lack of reduction targets and the upward trend in emissions highlight the need for enhanced climate action and commitment to sustainability.

 Access structured emissions data, company-specific emission factors, and source documents